rimsha2hassan/Books-Store-API-Testing/README.md

  2. Click the Run button to execute all the requests in the collection or select individual requests to run specific tests.
 Review the test results in the Postman console.

-## 3. Environment Setup (Optional)
- If the collection uses environment variables (e.g., for API keys or tokens), ensure you set up the necessary variables in Postman before running the tests.

 # Test Cases Covered
 ## 1. Authentication Validation
  - Unauthorized Access: Validates that the API returns a 401 Unauthorized status when an invalid bearer token is provided.